Arthur's multiplicity formula for even orthogonal and unitary groups: Preliminaries

 where the left vertical arrow is the natural inclusion and the right vertical arrow is induced by the surjection $\calS_\psi\ra\calS_{\phi_\psi}$.
-Moreover, if $\psi=\phi$ is a tempered $L$-parameter, then $\Pi_\psi(H)$ is multiplicity free and coincide with the $L$-packet $\Pi_{\phi}^L(H)$. \end{enumerate} Besides these two properties, the packet $\Pi_\psi(H)$ also satisfies the so-called ``endoscopic character identities'', but we will not use this fact here. \\
+Moreover, if $\psi=\phi$ is a tempered $L$-parameter, then $\Pi_\psi(H)$ is multiplicity free and coincide with the $L$-packet $\Pi_{\phi}^L(H)$. \end{enumerate} Besides these two properties, the packet $\Pi_\psi(H)$ also satisfies the so-called ``endoscopic character identity'', but we will not use this fact in this paper.

-Let $\Psi^+(H)$ to be the set of local $A$-parameters which are localization of global elliptic $A$-parameters.
-Since the Ramanujan's conjecture for general linear groups has not been established, one can not say $\Psi(H)=\Psi^+(H)$.
-Hence Arthur and Mok also defines the local $A$-packet $\Pi_\psi(H)$ and the canonical map $\calJ_{\scrW'}$ for $\psi\in \Psi^+(H)$ by using parabolic inductions; see (\ref{localAnontemepred}) for a detailed description in our cases.
-The local $A$-packet $\Pi_\psi(H)$ and $\calJ_{\scrW'}$ for $\psi\in \Psi^+(H)$ also satisfy the two properties listed above. \\
+Let $\Psi^+(H)$ to be the set of local $A$-parameters, whose elements do not necessarily have bounded images on the Weil group.
+Due to the potential failure of the generalized Ramanujan conjecture for general linear groups, for the purpose of the global classification, Arthur and Mok also defined the local $A$-packet $\Pi_\psi(H)$ and the canonical map $\calJ_{\scrW'}$ for $\psi\in \Psi^+(H)$ by using parabolic inductions.
+These local $A$-packets $\Pi_\psi(H)$ and maps $\calJ_{\scrW'}$ also satisfy the two properties listed above.
+In Section \ref{S:LP}, we will discuss this issue in more details.

-Now we turn to the global classification, so that $F$ is a number field.
+Now we turn to the global classification, so $F$ is now a number field.
 Let $\psi$ be an elliptic $A$-parameter for $H$ and write